What is an antiperspirant?

 What is deodorant?

-Deodorants differ from antiperspirants as they do not control the flow of sweat.
+Deodorants differ from antiperspirants in that they do not control the flow of sweat.
 Both antiperspirants and deodorants often contain fragrances to help mask the smell of body odor.
-Rarely, however does a deodorant retard bacterial growth and odor for more than a very brief time.
+Rarely, however, does a deodorant retard bacterial growth and odor for more than a very brief time.

 What causes perspiration?

 Any of the following factors, separately or in combination, can cause varying amounts of perspiration: physical exertion; mental or emotional stress; warm or hot temperatures; nonporous, heavy clothing; obesity or endocrine dysfunction; inherited factors etc. When your body “overheats” as a result of these factors, it activates the sweat glands, especially those in the underarm area, to produce perspiration which is emitted through your skin spores.
 The perspiration then evaporates to produce a cooling effect, thereby reducing the body’s skin temperature.
 To learn more visit www.sweathelp.org